More free tickets from a supplier at work. I went down with three friends.

 Frank White rolled one down the line, and I leaned over and grabbed it.
 A few minutes later, Bo Jackson hit a liner into the seats nearby.
 I was in a good position to get it, but it caromed off a chair, rifled past my head (missing me by about six inches) and bounced about 30 feet back toward home plate.
 If it had hit me, it probably would have killed me.
 I didn’t even have time to react.

 The most notable event of the evening was a full eclipse of the moon that took place during the game.
-Jim and I walked to the back of the park around 8:30 and saw it when the moon was about half covered.
+I walked to the back of the park around 8:30 and saw it when the moon was about half covered.
 When the game was over, it was just past complete, with a sliver of silver showing at the edge of the dark circle.
 Very cool.

 In this photo, Carlton Fisk has just rounded first and is watching his fly-out to center.
 George Brett is watching him and looking very excited.